Sample Size Calculation

 n= (Zα σ)2 / ( 12X-µ)’> 2

-Sample size calculation depends on many factors that are more commonly known as qualitative factors.
+Many factors, commonly known as qualitative factors, determine the calculation of sample size.
 These are important to help calculate any kind of sample size calculation and determination.
-These factors are the importance of decision, the resource Constraints, the number of variables, the sample sizes used in similar studies, the nature of the research, and the nature of the analysis.
+These factors include decision importance, resource constraints, variables, sample sizes in similar studies, and the research and analysis nature.

 In qualitative research, the sample size in sample size calculation is usually small.
-Larger samples would be required for conclusive research, such as descriptive surveys.
+Conclusive research, such as descriptive surveys, would require larger samples.
 Again, if the data collected is on a large number of variables, then the samples should also be large.